Devisualization/spew/README.md

 	- [x] TCP
 		- [x] Client
 		- [x] Server
-	- [ ] UDP
-			I hate sockets with a passion - alphaglosined
-		If you wish to finish implementation [Be Our Guest](https://www.youtube.com/watch?v=hIKhoEIBSxU), a good portion of the TCP code can be reused for UDP.
-		- [ ] Client
-		- [ ] Server
 - [ ] Threading
 - [ ] File system
 - [ ] Timer